Honors students present and discuss their completed projects in at least two different moments in their last semester:

 The conversation should take place after submission of the examination draft to the committee (ideally week 10-11 of the semester) and well before the final assessment of the project is due to the Honors Program (last day of finals).
 Remember, you want to give your committee time to read and review the first completed draft, so give them plenty of time to do so.

 Second, students must present their completed Senior Honors Project at either the Spring or Fall Undergraduate Showcase for Research and Creative Work.
-The oral presentation requirement at these events includes a 12-minute powerpoint presentation with a 3-minute question and answer segment.
+For details regarding the oral presentation requirement at these events please the Undergraduate Showcase Website.

 As the semester progresses, the Undergraduate Showcase and the Honors Program will contact students regarding submission deadlines and workshop opportunities.
 Correspondence with us is crucial to ensure the presentation requirement is fulfilled.